 Dear Mr./Ms./Dr. Last Name,

-I am writing today to enquire about the possibility of applying for a position as a teaching assistant at your university.
+I am writing today to inquire about the possibility of applying for a position as a teaching assistant at your university.
 This summer, I will be moving to your area.
-I was given your name by Dr. Nelson, who was one of my professors at the University of Northern Realms.
+I was given your name by Dr. Nelson who was one of my professors at the University of Northern Realms.

 I have a master’s degree in Indigenous Studies from the University of Northern Realms, and I assisted with several classes while finishing my degree.